On a uniformly distributed phenomenon in matrix groups: Introduction

 \end{theorem} \begin{remark} A $\textrm{GL}_{n}(\mathbb{F}_{p})$ analogy of the uniform distribution on modular hyperbolas can also be established using the same procedure for the proof of the above theorem (see Remark~\ref{r1} below). \end{remark}

 Furthermore, let

-Using the same methods, and Ferguson, Hoffman, Luca, Ostafe and Shparlinski~\cite{Sh}'s results for the character sum estimations along $\mathcal {Z}_{n}(\mathbb{F}_{p})$ and ${\rm SL}_{n}(\mathbb{F}_{p})$ (see Lemmas~\ref{l2},~\ref{l3}~ and~\ref{l4} below), we can also obtain the following two results.
+Using the same methods, and the bounds of Ferguson, Hoffman, Ostafe, Luca and Shparlinski~\cite{Sh} on character sums along $\mathcal {Z}_{n}(\mathbb{F}_{p})$ and ${\rm SL}_{n}(\mathbb{F}_{p})$ (see Lemmas~\ref{l2},~\ref{l3}~ and~\ref{l4} below), we can also obtain the following two results.

 \begin{theorem} Let $R\subseteq [0,1]^{n^{2}}$ be a measurable set having the same property as in Theorem \ref{ma}.
 Then

 \end{theorem}

 \begin{theorem} Assumption as above, then